ChinmayAmrutkar/RAS-SES-598-Space-Robotics-and-AI/assignments/first_order_boustrophedon_navigator/README.md

 - Precise path following with minimal cross-track error
 - Complete area coverage with uniform spacing
 - Stable and efficient motion throughout the pattern
-- All target performance metrics met or exceeded
+- All target performance metrics met

 The final parameter configuration represents an optimal balance between:
 - Control responsiveness and stability